 In 1998, CLS entered into a strategic partnership with the International Union of Gospel Missions to establish Christian legal aid programs in seven pilot cities, using volunteer Christian lawyers, law students and paralegals who are supplied and trained by the Christian legal community in each locality, to address the legal and spiritual needs (including evangelism) of persons served by rescue/gospel missions.
 The pilot programs, drawing upon the long experience of other Christian legal aid programs, but striving to experiment with, test and evaluate state of the art and high tech ways to greatly improve and expand ways to more effectively bring legal and spiritual help to the needy, have been generally successful and many people have been helped, including the volunteer lawyers whose voluntary sacrificial efforts have been rewarded by renewed spiritual lives.

 For legal aid, neither the legal nor the spiritual problems of the needy nor attempts to rescue them generally from their poverty, are even beginning to be adequately met despite the above ambitious CLS plans.
-Christian lawyers, law students and paralegals are uniquely able to address these combined legal and spiritual needs, but they seriously lack the manpower to really do so.
-The first two decades of this century has seen not only an expansion of the number and the scope of services, but also innovative ways to leverage or sharply increase these scarce resources in various ways.
-In 2020 there are currently 60 Christian Legal Aid programs around the country serving in over 130 local communities.
+Christian lawyers, law students and paralegals are uniquely able to address these combined legal and spiritual needs, but they lack the manpower to do so.
+The first two decades of this century have seen not only an expansion of the number and the scope of services, but also innovative ways to leverage or sharply increase these scarce resources in various ways.
+In 2020, there are currently 60 Christian Legal Aid programs around the country serving in over 130 local communities.